KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

 SVG Catalogue
 ^^^^^^^^^^^^^^

 The first activity that you need to do as administrator is to find or create an SVG file.
 Any file saved in SVG format is a text file in XML format.
 As a consequence, they can easily be queried, indexed, enriched with scripts and, if necessary, zipped.
-The SVG final output could represent everything: geographical areas (like USA in the previous example in :numref:`svgexampleusalevel`), concepts (like the item production steps) and so on.
+The SVG final output could represent everything: geographical areas (like USA in the previous example), concepts (like the item production steps) and so on.

 SVG Format
 ^^^^^^^^^^^^^^